 The Summer Research Incubator (SRI) is directed through the Office of the Dean of Undergraduate Education and administered by the Undergraduate Research Center–Humanities, Arts, and Social Sciences.

-The Summer Research Incubator is a virtual, entry-level seven-week summer program that runs during Summer Session C plus one additional week (August 5-September 20, 2024) for students who are interested in pursuing research or creative inquiry on issues of diversity or social justice in the humanities, arts, or social sciences at UCLA.
+The Summer Research Incubator is a virtual, entry-level six-week summer program that runs during Summer Session A (June 23-August 1, 2025) for students who are interested in pursuing research or creative inquiry on issues of diversity or social justice in the humanities, arts, or social sciences at UCLA.
+The SRI is for students with little to no undergraduate research experience.
 Students complete an original research or creative project under the guidance of a graduate student mentor and present their work at the end of the summer at the SRI Symposium.
 Weekly programming includes workshops with UCLA faculty and staff on topics including research skills, ethics, professionalization, and graduate school, as well as talks with UCLA faculty about their research or creative practice.

 SRI RECIPIENTS